 Nowadays, fleets of commercial and government-operated satellites can provide a complete image of the Earth multiple times a day reaching an astounding 30cmsq optical resolution.
-It is an invaluable tool for scientists, generating data that allows them to monitor anything from groundwater levels to rising sea levels and melting ice-caps.
+This remote sensing technology is an invaluable tool for scientists, generating data that allows them to monitor anything from groundwater levels to rising sea levels and melting ice-caps.
 Robust investments and advances in technology have meant that satellites are getting smaller and cheaper, making images taken from space more accessible for wider commercial and research applications.

-Walker Lake in the US, for example, has lost 90% of its volume in the last century due to unsustainable irrigation practices coupled with extreme climate-change related droughts.
+This remote sensing technology shows for example, that Walker Lake in the US has lost 90% of its volume in the last century due to unsustainable irrigation practices coupled with extreme climate-change related droughts.
 Water levels have declined so dramatically that the lake can no longer support the native Lahontan cutthroat trout.